Organized Youth Sports Market

 WHY ORGANIZED SPORTS AS A BUSINESS?

-According to various studies on physical activity for children and youth**, there is a current and an ongoing demand for youth to be involved in organized sports.
+According to studies on physical activity for children and youth**, there is a current and an ongoing demand in the marketplace for youth to be involved in organized sports.
 With this steady need for parents to find sports that are safe, fun, engaging and inexpensive, floorball presents itself as a new and healthy alternative; consider these studies’ results: